 - Been farming a few years but ready to improve your skills?
 Attend a Farmer Education workshop on no-till seeding, or come to one of our many pasture walks or farm tours to see first-hand what others are doing successfully.

 - Time to expand your farm but not sure where to start?
-Attend the annual Farm to Market Connection and Catskill Regional Dairy, Livestock and Grazing Conference for new ideas and networking opportunities.
+Attend the annual Catskill Regional Agriculture Conference for new ideas and networking opportunities.